offnod/UPS_SOAP/README.md

 - Requests from UPS API using T-SQL.
 - Passes SOAP request to spHTTPRequest which is a stored procedure that uses the sp_OAmethod.
 Well documented elsewhere.
 - Meant for tracking both shipping and return numbers.
+- Integrated with shipment_tracking and inventory tables for automated email notifications.

 API_SOAP_addrverify2
 - Requests from UPS API using T-SQL.